saitaiky/notebook/docs/docs/aws/management/cost.md

 ## 2 AWS cost allocation tags

-:::infoOnly a Master account can activate this AWS generated tags feature If you have a Master account for AWS, you can activate AWS generated tags from the Billing and Cost Management console.
+:::info Only a Master account can activate this AWS generated tags feature If you have a Master account for AWS, you can activate AWS generated tags from the Billing and Cost Management console.
 You must know that if you activate the tags from your master account, it will activate tags for all the member accounts as well.
 :::

-:::infoUse Tag Editor to attach tag to resources
-**AWS Resource Groups Tag Editor** to identify resources lacking tags in each account.
+:::info Use Tag Editor to attach tag to resources **AWS Resource Groups Tag Editor** to identify resources lacking tags in each account.
 Tag Editor shows you any tags that are attached to resources.
 It also shows you whether those tags were added in Tag Editor, by the resource's service console, or by using the API.
 ![te_manage_tags_selected](/img/aws/management/cost/te_manage_tags_selected.png)
 :::